iangreenleaf/blog_house/_posts/2020-08-11-the-chimney.md

 Finishing your chimney: would recommend.

-{% responsive_image path: assets/images/the-chimney/fireplace.jpg alt: "Photo of a fire in the fireplace" %}
+{% single_image path: assets/images/the-chimney/fireplace.jpg alt: "Photo of a fire in the fireplace" %}

 ## Time & Materials ##